sailfishos-mirror/bind9/doc/notes/notes-9.21.17.rst

   NSEC3 optout compared to version 9.18.
 This has been restored.
   :gl:`#5672`

-- Missing unlock.

-  'kasp->lock' was not released before returning.
-This could result in named locking up if 'dns_keymgr_status' fails when 'rndc dnssec -status' is called. :gl:`#5675`

 - Reconfigure NSEC3 opt-out zone to NSEC causes zone to be invalid.

   A zone that is signed with NSEC3, opt-out enabled, and then